joubertvasc/jv-noorm/README.md

 - await db.rollback: used to rollback changes;
 - await db.close: used to finish the pool connections.

-There are examples in _src/example_, one for MariaDB and other for PostgreSQL.
+There are examples in _src/example_, for MariaDB and PostgreSQL.
 These examples demonstrates how to connect, disconnect, create/drop tables manually, run queries, and perform inserts, updates, deletes, and transactions.